Daisy World, The Gaia Hypothesis and the real story of Creation. Part 8: “Day 6b:” Creation of man.

 Isaiah 62.
 Zion’s new name will be called Hephzibah and the land will be called Beulah, salvation is coming.

 Philippians 1.
 After the customary greeting the Apostle Paul gave a heartfelt prayer for the believers.
-“Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ:” (This was the verse given to my wife and me when we joined the church after our salvation).
+“Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ:” (This was the verse given to my wife and I when we joined the church after our salvation).
 Paul was in prison and this worked in favor of the Gospel.
 He also encouraged them to behave worthy of the Gospel and follow Christ and be partakers with him in suffering.

 Isaiah 59.
 We are hopelessly separated from God until we confess our sin, and even then we need a redeemer.
 He will come out of Zion.